 As with any big-slash-semi-permanent decision, it’s important to do your homework before committing.

 Especially when said decision is on your face.
-But Mesee, a trained pro, assures us that microblading is an awesome solution for folks with makeup allergies, hair issues, or who just want perfect brows!
+But Mesee, a trained pro, assures us that microblading is an awesome solution for folks with makeup allergies or hair issues, or those just want perfect brows!

-And with fans like Lena Dunham, Bella Thorne, and Oprah to back it up, we’d have to say this nifty eyebrow treatment is ~definitely~ worth a shot.
+But with fans like Lena Dunham, Bella Thorne, and Oprah to back it up, we’d have to say microblading is definitely worth a shot.